-Also a time devoid of any real information for an aspiring 10 year old.
+Also a time devoid of any real information for an aspiring 10-year-old.
 I can remember convincing mum to buy me a Bullworker one Christmas and a set of York weights for another.

-I of course got nowhere, but hey, I was a kid.
+I, of course, got nowhere, but hey, I was a kid.

-Nowadays weight training is a cool, mainstream activity, but back in my early 20`s it was almost unheard of.
 This if course made no difference to me as I`d embraced the local drug scene and lifted nothing heavier than a spliff for several years.

-A 10 year cycle of back pain, osteopaths, NHS referrals, sporadic lifting and lots of walking stretched ahead of me.
+A 10-year cycle of back pain, osteopaths, NHS referrals, sporadic lifting and lots of walking stretched ahead of me.